cwi-dis/cwipc/readme.md

 After the release is built copy the relevant new section of `CHANGELOG.md` to the release notes.

 After that, update the `brew` formula at <https://github.com/cwi-dis/homebrew-cwipc>.
-Use `brew edit`, `brew install`, then push the changes.
-Things to change are the download URL, the sha, possibly the Python version (multiple places), possibly other dependencies.
+Use

+- `brew edit cwipc` and change the URL and version (and possibly Python or other dependencies),
+- `brew fetch cwipc` to get the error about the SHA mismatch, fix the SHA,
+-  `brew install` to install the new version,
+-  then push the changes (easy from within `vscode`),
+-  then `brew upgrade cwipc` on another machine to test.

 Finally, when you are happy that everything works, edit the release on the github web interface and clear the `prerelease` flag.